Capital Murder / Murder / Manslaughter / Criminally Negligent Homicide

-Our Approach to Defending All Types of Murder Charges:
+Our Approach to Defending All Types of Murder and Homicide Charges:

 Our best strategy has always been to start from the very beginning of the case and prepare like we are going to trial in a year or two.
 We work very diligently to acquire ALL the facts immediately upon our firm being retained to fight for your freedom.
 Getting a strong start from the very beginning often times means the difference between spending the rest of your life in prison or getting to go home to your family.

 Murder (Chapter 19 of the Texas Penal Code)